mayorJAY/MayorJay/README.md

 ### Hi there 👋

 I am Joseph "MayorJay" Olugbohunmi, a Google Certified Associate Android Developer.
 I have about 3 years of experience in the programming world, 2 years of experience in Android Development (1 year professional).
-I'm currently a Software Engineer (Android) at [Seamfix](https://github.com/seamfix/) and a Volunteer Android Engineer at [Fightpandemics](https://github.com/fightpandemics).
-I am a Co-founder at [RideHub360 Ltd](https://ridehub360.com/)
+I'm currently a Software Engineer (Android) at [Seamfix](https://github.com/seamfix/), a Volunteer Android Engineer at [Fightpandemics](https://github.com/fightpandemics) and a Co-founder at [RideHub360 Ltd](https://ridehub360.com/)

 - 🔭 I’m currently working on Android Projects
 - 🌱 I’m currently developing my Kotlin skills